Collabspace Analytics Dashboard now in Private Preview for Comprehensive Content Visibility

 Outlined in yellow are options for altering the views of individual cards between one or more of the: percentage, item count, data size, and time.

-There is another feature outlined in blue, accessible by clicking "View All," that gives the option of viewing search results by one of the metadata properties.
-For example, clicking "View All" on the Volume by Content Source dashboard card will provide the option of viewing all documents that came from Exchange Online or all documents from SharePoint Online.
+There is another feature, accessible by clicking "View All" (outlined in blue) that gives a complete list of data sorted by one of the metadata properties.
+For example, clicking "View All" on the Volume by File Type dashboard card will provide a table view containing all file types in the organization, including ones labelled as "Other" in the chart.

 View All Content Sources